WordPress/gutenberg/docs/getting-started/devenv/get-started-with-wp-now.md

 <div class="callout callout-info">
-`wp-now` is still experimental.
+<code>wp-now</code> is still experimental.
 For a more comprehensive overview of their current status and roadmap, please check <a href="https://github.com/WordPress/wordpress-playground"> WordPress Playground's repository </a> and <a href="https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now">wp-now's</a>.
 </div>

 # Get started with wp-now